hasumi190238/sample2020/readme.md

 - this is my project.

 ## profile
-- name: Tokyo Taro
+- name: Tokyo Taro.

 ## note
-- hello
+- hello.